7 Sisters Who Are Shaping the Conversation About Black Women’s Bodies

 She did that: Through Cur8able, Stephanie Thomas — who was born missing digits on her hand and feet — has made it her mission to provide great style to people with disabilities.
 As a fashion stylist and consultant, she creates garments that are functional (for example, items that don’t easily wrinkle while sitting in a wheelchair) and cute!
 Thomas recently styled a campaign for Kohl’s adaptive line, which features clothes that are sensory friendly, offer easy dressing and more.
 Her goal is to empower everyone to have freedom to express themselves through their clothes.

 She said this: “I’ve allowed white supremacist ideas to impact the way that I saw my own beauty … I had to say, ‘You have made this your story and that’s not your story,’ and take some time to really face my own belief system.”

-She did that: Laverne Cox’s career has truly paved the way for both the transgender and Black communities on the big and small screens.
-Last year, Cox was an executive producer on the Netflix documentary Disclosure.
+She did that: In summer 2022, toymaker Mattel released its first transgender Barbie in the likeness of the famed actress and activist.
+Laverne Cox’s career has truly paved the way for both the transgender and Black communities on the big and small screens.
+Cox was an executive producer on the Netflix documentary Disclosure.
 The film reflects on the history of trans representation in Hollywood and offers thoughts from trans creatives across the industry including Mj Rodriguez and Yance Ford.
 Exposing physical stereotypes about the trans community is part of this conversation, one in which Cox reminds herself and others frequently that “trans is beautiful.”

 She said this: “This is daily work, that our bodies are constantly changing.
 We gain weight, we lose weight, health things happen.
 I’m just reminded of the fact that my body matters and that I’m more than my body.”